Kava-Labs/kava/contrib/kava-3/migration.md

   # Verify output of genesis migration
+  kvd validate-genesis genesis.json # should say it's valid
+  # Check the genesis hash.
+Note: jq must be installed
+  # DO NOT WRITE THE JQ OUTPUT TO FILE.
+Use only for calculating the hash.
-  kvd validate-genesis genesis.json # should say it's valid jq -S -c -M '' genesis.json | shasum -a 256 # note: jq must be installed
+  jq -S -c -M '' genesis.json | shasum -a 256
   # [PLACEHOLDER]

   # Restart node with migrated genesis state